 Why are Humates so important to the soil?

-When Vicmill allSPORTS range of Humate fertilisers and Soil Conditioners are applied to the soil, nutrients become suspended in the soil solution.
-This suspension allows these nutrients to attach themselves to the colloidal clays and humus in the soil so that the plant takes up necessary elements and minerals via its roots.
-When nutrients reach the plant they have already been broken down or chelated with organic molecules to aide efficiency in the uptake process.
+When Vicmill Humate fertilisers and Soil Conditioners are applied to the soil, nutrients become suspended in the soil solution.
+This suspension allows the nutrients to attach themselves to the colloidal clays and humus enabling the plant to take up the necessary mineral nutrients via its roots.

 Humates and their "Water Wise" Characteristics

-Humates function as water sponges and it is this sponge like characteristic that has the capacity to carry several times its volume in water, even greater than typical heavy clay soils.
-Available water is without a doubt the most important component of fertile soil and the most critical substance derived by plants from the soil.
+Humates function as like sponges.
+It is this sponge-like characteristic that allows humates the capacity to absorb great volume of water, even greater than typical heavy clay soils.
+Available water is without a doubt the most important component of healthy soil and the most critical substance derived by plants from the soil.

 Humates and Disease Resistance